human-centered-ai-lab/CARVIS-WSI/README.md

     -l [EXPORT_LAYER]
 ```

-The `-v` parameter bind mounts a local directory to a directory inside the container.
-It uses following convention: `local_dir : container_dir`.
+The `-v` parameter mounts a local directory to a directory inside the container.
+It uses the following convention: `local_dir : container_dir`.
 It is important to use abolute paths for this parameter! \
 Also make sure to have write permissions to the export directory!

-The `-c` parameter can be left away if no specific CSV file is desired.
+The `-c` parameter can be skipped if no specific CSV file is desired.
 The container will take automatically the mounted `/data/` directory as input.
 If you want to specify one file, assume you are already in the mounted directory. \
-All the other parameters are working like described in the table down below.
+All the other parameters are working like described in the table below.

-With the `-u` flag a user or user and group id can be specifyed [`id -u` is for user, `id -u` is for group].
-This solves permission issues with the exported files by running the process inside the container with this specifyed user. \
+With the `-u` flag a user or user and group id can be specified [`id -u` is for user, `id -u` is for group].
+This solves permission issues with the exported files by running the process inside the container with this specified user. \
-If you don't have a special need for this you can leave it like it is and don't have to worry about it.
+If you don't have a special need for this, you can leave it like it is and don't have to worry about it.

-### Input parameters and their usage:
+### Input parameters for SlideHeatmap and their usage:
 | Option | Description |
 | ------ | ----------- |
 |   -c   | input CSV file or input file directory (CSV and SVS files need to be inside here). |